MicheleDellaquila/Utilities/README.md

 Remember to follow the style guidelines of the repository and keep the documentation up-to-date for any new features or resources added.

-## Licenza
-This repository is distributed under the MIT license, which means you are free to use the code here in your personal or commercial projects.
-For more details, see the file [LICENSE](https://github.com/MicheleDellaquila/Utilits/blob/main/LICENSE)